 If the case goes the distance and you find yourself with a subpoena to testify at a trial, it may be over a year after you first became victimized by the accused.
 Your memory will be put to the test.
 But your heart will be tested harder.
 You will have to sit in a closed space, the accused watching you as you speak, his lawyer treating you like a liar, or a drunk, or a slut… This may be the first time you have had to face him since the incident, or this may end a long string of him attempting to dissuade you from testifying.
 Either way, here you are.
 If you weren’t feeling victimized before, you certainly are now- at least if you didn’t know what to expect and were not prepared.

-The Crown can let you review your statement before testifying and will give you some pointers on how court works.
+The Crown can let you review your statement before testifying and will give you some pointers on how the court works.
 But, again, the only way to be fully prepared is with your own counsel.
-Having prosecuting hundreds of cases, I can walk you through every possible question and situation in advance of the trial.
-My favorite exercise that I use to prepare my victim/witness clients to testify is a role play; first I play the Crown and ask them every question the Crown can possibly ask, and then I play the defence lawyer, and cross-examine them way harder than they will likely ever be cross-examined in court.
+Having prosecuted hundreds of cases, I can walk you through every possible question and situation in advance of the trial.
+My favourite exercise that I use to prepare my victim/witness clients to testify is a role play; first I play the Crown and ask them every question the Crown can possibly ask, and then I play the defence lawyer, and cross-examine them way harder than they will likely ever be cross-examined in court.
 The opportunity for my clients to go through this process in a private setting, in the safety and comfort of my office before facing the accused in trial, has proven invaluable and unmatchable by any other means.
 Just remember that if you get tripped up, riled up, or choked up while testifying it can make the difference between guilty and not guilty.
 Don’t get caught off guard.
 Let us help you prepare.
 We can stand up for your rights as a victim of crime.
-Contact us if you have been victimized.
+Contact Filkow Law if you have been victimized.